AmelieSK/thermostat/Readme.md

 * You can reset the temperature to 20 with a reset function
 * You can ask about the thermostat's current energy usage: < 18 is `low-usage`, <= 25 is `medium-usage`, anything else is `high-usage`.
 * (In the challenges where we add an interface, low-usage will be indicated with green, medium-usage indicated with black, high-usage indicated with red.)

-### Learning Objectives covered
-* Use Jasmine to Test-Drive Development of a thermostat

-### To complete this challenge, you will need to:
-- [ ] Translate the first specification into a test
-- [ ] Pass the test
-- [ ] Translate the next specification
-- [ ] Repeat until you've run out of tests

 ## User Stories